 Bicycle and Pedestrian Accidents

-Cyclists and pedestrians have the same right to the roadways as motorists and in many instances have additional protections.
+Bicyclists and pedestrians have the same right to the roadways as motorists and in many instances have additional protections.
 Motorists who unlawfully turn into bike lanes, who fail to give a bicyclist enough space, or who neglect to stop or notice pedestrians legally crossing the roadways are liable for the often catastrophic injuries and damages caused by their negligence.
-Retain a Toronto personal injury lawyer from Affinity Law to represent your interests if you have a bicycle or pedestrian injury claim.
+Retain a Mississauga personal injury lawyer from Affinity Law to represent your interests if you have a bicycle or pedestrian injury claim.

 Bicycles are a wonderful and healthy mode of transportation.
 However, if you ride on city or suburban streets, you should be as conspicuous as possible to motorists and obey all traffic laws since you are obligated to do so.
 Wearing colorful clothing, having lights on your bike for night riding, staying within marked bike lanes and obeying the traffic laws can reduce your risk of being in an accident.